Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 - Substance-abuse facilities

-Combining course work with counseling labs and internships, NYU’s graduate program teaches:
+Combining coursework with counseling labs and internships, NYU’s graduate program teaches:

-- Counseling foundation
+- Counseling Foundation

-- Theory and process
+- Theory and Process

-- Ethical issues
+- Ethical Issues

-- Group dynamics
+- Group Dynamics

-- Cross-cultural counseling
+- Cross-cultural Counseling

-- Abnormal psychology
+- Abnormal Psychology

-- Human growth and development
+- Human Growth and Development

-As a NYU mental health counseling graduate student, you will receive a well-rounded education that will take you places!
+As an NYU mental health counseling graduate student, you will receive a well-rounded education that will take you places!
 NYU’s mental health graduate program is accredited by the Master in Psychology and Counseling Accreditation Council (MPCAC).

 To apply, submit official transcripts from all postsecondary schools attended, a resume or CV, two letters of recommendation, and a 2-3 page statement of purpose.
 Your statement of purpose should detail how your experiences led you to pursue a counseling degree.
 No specific bachelor’s degree or GRE scores are required to apply to this program.